 The best thing about videos is that it allows you to tell a story of your own.
 Most often, brands get so caught up in showing their products or services in the videos or following the latest trending topics that they forget the real reason behind publishing videos — To gain more customers.

 Testimonial videos are a great way to build trust among prospective customers, especially for B2B brands.
-Standard testimonials might look good on your website, but they don’t make your brand standout in any way.
+As many as 93% of purchasers include reviews in their purchasing decision.
+Standard testimonials might look good on your website, but they don’t make your brand stand out in any way.
 After all, almost all the brand websites have customer testimonials.

 Video testimonials can add a human element to your brand by showcasing how your product or services help customers.

 Slack is an instant messaging platform mainly used for internal company communications.
-In order to showcase the usability of the tool, the brand decided a testimonial video called “So Yeah, We Tried Slack…” to show how the tool can help companies communicate in a better way.
+In order to showcase the usability of the tool, the brand decided on a testimonial video called “So, Yeah, We Tried Slack…” to show how the tool can help companies communicate in a better way.

 Slack is primarily a B2B tool which is why its target audience includes companies that are looking for ways to replace email communication with something more seamless.

-The video offers the right amount of humour and visual effects to engage the viewers while highlighting the many benefits of the communication tool in a fun way.
+The video offers the right amount of humor and visual effects to engage the viewers while highlighting the many benefits of the communication tool in a fun way.

 Want to design testimonial videos for your business?
 Here’s a step-by-step guide.